Tundeshield/Starwars-universe/README.md

 ## Functionality overview

-The Starwars character project is simply an entertainment focused web app that lists out features of your favorite staw wars characters.
+The Starwars character project is simply an entertainment focused web app that lists out features of your favorite star wars characters.
 It uses a custom API for all requests.
-You can view a live demo over at https://redux.productionready.io/
+You can view a live demo over at https://starwars-universe-ng.netlify.app/

 **General functionality:**